How to Share API Keys With Your Team (Securely, in 2026)

 Pattern B: Sharing an entire .env file

 Most one-time-link tools support file uploads.
 SnapPwd treats .env files exactly the same as text secrets — encrypted in your browser, decrypted in the recipient's.
+For the page built specifically around this workflow, see how to share .env files with a team.

 # CLI: share a .env file once